 Is French Livret A account interest taxable in UK?

-Understanding tax obligations in the UK for interest earned from 'tax-free' accounts
+We review the tax obligation in the UK for interest earned from French 'tax-free' accounts

 Red Livret A passbook with calculator and euros

-Yes, French bank interest is declarable by the recipient in the UK, if they are tax residents in the UK, including from any of the French ‘tax-free’ accounts.
+Yes, French bank interest is declarable by the recipient in the UK, if they are tax resident in the UK, including from the French ‘tax-free’ accounts.
 The latter status is only recognised by France.

 Read more: How to change bank account in France - and points to consider

-As the UK cannot tax this at source, you should do it via the UK self-assessment process,
+As the UK cannot tax this at source, you should declare via the UK self-assessment process,

 UK self-assessment tax returns for the same period need to be completed by January 31, 2025 at the latest (or October 31, 2024 if filing by a paper form).